 After the week 16 visit, participants will be required to attend one additional visit the following day.
 During this visit, participants will have been encouraged to abstain from smoking until their next scheduled visit (approximately 24 hours later).
 The abstinence assessment session should be scheduled no less than 18 hours and no more than 30 hours after the Week 16 visit.
-Abstinence will be verified by an expired breath carbon monoxide level of 6 parts per million (ppm) or under.
+Abstinence will be verified by an expired breath carbon monoxide level of less than or equal to 6 parts per million (ppm).
 This session will allow us to determine whether the experimental cigarettes and e-cigarette use (for the e-cigarette conditions) have reduced the effects of abstinence on these measures relative to the control conditions.
 If the participant does NOT meet abstinence criteria, he/she will only receive \$20 for the visit.
+Those who do meet abstinence criterion will do concurrent choice session detailed below.